--Ask that young man in the parlor which he prefers for breakfast, milk rolls or Vienna bread?
-A Florida paper complains that there are in that State "too many lawyers, doctors, preachers, editors, and tramps, and not ough men who earn their living by the weat of their brow."
-Nervous lady passenger (in train, after ness, we are now on terra firma!
-Pacetions gentleman-Yes, ma'am; less terror and more firmer.
-Last year bread and butter cost less than in the previous year, but cheese, pork and canned goods were higher.
-Coffee, which advanced in price, decreased largely in consumption; while tea, which declined in price, increased ten per cent. in use.
-Matter-of-Fact Mother (to fashionable daughter who is going out)-Clara, I think your bustle is altogether too large to look Fashionable Daughter-I know, well. mama; but you have no idea how slippery the sidewalks are.
+-Ask that young man in the parlor which he prefers for breakfast, milk rolls or the West, which argues well for the in-Vienna bread?
+A Florida paper complains that there are in that State "too many lawyers, doctors, preachers, editors, and tramps, and not enough men who earn their living by the weat of their brow."
+Nervous lady passenger (in train, after passing a temporary bridge)-Thank goodness, we are now on terra firma!
+Facetious gentleman-Yes, ma'am; less terror and more firmer Last year bread and butter cost less than in the previous year, but cheese, pork and canned goods were higher.
+Coffee, which not only help to build up the town and as a household remedy for the past half in the previous year, but cheese persons in the previous year, but canned goods were higher.
+Coffee, which advanced in price, decreased largely in conadvanced in price, decreased largely in conmake your neighbors more prosperous, but century, in all the Southern and Western will help yourself in the same proportion.
+States, for the cure of Dyspepsia, Bilsupportion: Walaria and all diseases of the price, increased ten per cent. in use.
+Matter-of-Fact Mother (to fashionable daughter who is going out)-Clara, I think your bustle is altogether too large to look well.
+Fashionable Daughter-I know, mama; but you have no idea how slippery the sidewalks are.

 A Chicago woman, the wife of a police man, rigged up in her husband's uniform, and nobody detected the disguise until she allowed herself to be found when a row was going on.
-Then they knew she wasn'
+Then they knew she wasn't one of the force.
+The Deadly Blizzard.

-The Dendly Blizzard.
-The terrible storm which has swept over he Northwest, blockading railroads in fiv States, is now over, and the victims of it fury are being counted.
-The pitiful list i growing almost every hour.
-It is not in probable when the record is complete i will show a hundred lives sacrified to the awful fury of the blizzard.
-Next to this the worst blizzard that the Northwest ever experienced occurred January 7, 8 and 9 1873.
-In that storm seventy people were frozen to death and thousands of dollars' worth of property destroyed.
+The terrible storm which has swept over the Northwest, blockading railroads in five States, is now over, and the victims of its fury are being counted.
+The pitiful list is growing almost every hour.
+It is not im-probable when the record is complete it will show a hundred lives sacrified to the awful fury of the blizzard.
+Next to this, the worst blizzard that the Northwest ever experienced occurred January 7, 8 and 9 873.
+In that storm seventy people were frozen to death and thousands of dollars worth of property destroyed.
 The recent storm promises to be even more terrible in its results.
 It came without warning.
-The mercury fell rapidly, and by 5 o'clock on Wednesday evening it was fifteen de grees below zero, and the next morning registered thirty degrees below.
+The mercury fell rapidly, and by 5 o'clock on Wednesday evening it was fifteen degrees below zero, and the next morning it registered thirty degrees below.
 All the while the wind increased in fury, snow fell thicker, and the large quantity of snow that was already on the ground was blown into powder and hurled along by the wind.
 The sufferings of the victims were intense and the death-list was appalling.
-A re vised list of the fatalities shows ninety seven dead in Dakota, twelve in Minnesota six in Iowa, seventeen in Nebraska and hree in Montana-total one hundred and thirty-five, besides fifty-five reported miss Additions are constantly being made to the list.
+A revised list of the fatalities shows ninetyseven dead in Dakota, twelve in Minnesota, six in Iowa, seventeen in Nebraska and three in Montana-total one hundred and thirty-five, besides fifty-five reported missing.
+Additions are constantly being made to the list.
 Railroad travel has been blocked for some days.

-Will 1888 be a Year of Wart
+Will 1888 be a Year of War!